 Responsible Official: System Director of Treasury Management

-To provide guidance on accounting for capital assets and leases.
+To provide guidance on accounting for capital assets.

 This procedure applies to all colleges and the System Office.